poorva-pjoshi/poorva-pjoshi/README.md

 ![Profile view counter on GitHub](https://komarev.com/ghpvc/?username=poorva-pjoshi&style=for-the-badge)

-Welcome to my GitHub!
-I'm a **Data Analyst and BI Engineer** with 3+ years of experience in transforming data into meaningful insights across healthcare, insurance, and tech domains.
+I'm a **Data Analyst and BI Engineer** with ~4 years of experience in transforming data into meaningful insights across healthcare, insurance, and tech domains.
 My journey is driven by curiosity, impact, and continuous learning.

 ---